 Spine Basics – Discs

-Between each vertebra is what are medically called intervertebral discs, but are usually shorted to “discs”.
+Between each vertebra is what is medically called intervertebral discs, but are usually shorted to “discs”.
 The discs in your back connect each vertebra to the next.
-They’re flat and round with a gel-like center, and are about a half an inch thick.
+They’re flat and round with a gel-like center and are about a half an inch thick.

 Discs are made of two components: